 Okay, so you think you or someone you love might be experiencing perimenopause symptoms.
 Don’t freak out!
 The first thing you should know is that you’re not going crazy and you’re NOT ALONE!
-Millions of shmirshkies all over the world are experiencing similar challenges.
+Millions of women all over the world are experiencing similar challenges – 6,000 women enter menopause each day.
 I know you might have a hard time with not being “fine,” but it’s okay.
 Take a deep breath.
 We can’t all be “fine” all the time!

-The most important thing to do is find a doctor who specializes in perimenopause and menopause.
-Here are some tips on how to find a great doctor and get on your way to finding the perimenopause help you need.
-Be sure not to hide your shmirshky under a bush!
+The most important thing to do is find a healthcare professional who specializes in perimenopause and menopause.
+Here are some tips on how to find one and get on your way to finding the perimenopause help you need and deserve.
 Reaching out is IN.
 Suffering in silence is OUT!

 Why Find a Specialist in Perimenopause and Menopause?

-Finding a gynecologist who specializes in perimenopause symptoms is critical for your well-being.
-This might not be the same doctor who delivered your babies or has been giving you your regular Pap smear.
+Finding a healthcare professional who specializes in perimenopause symptoms is critical for your well-being.
+This might not be the same person who delivered your babies or has been giving you your regular Pap smear.
 A specialist will have the unique knowledge and skill set necessary to offer you the perimenopause help and menopause help you need.
-This doctor should be able to:
+They should be able to:

 1. Recognize and diagnose your perimenopause symptoms.